 A 2" Rod is secured in the boss of the Bush Wheel (3).
-It then passes through the Road Wheel and through the centre of a $2\frac{1}{2}" \times \frac{1}{2}"$ Double Angle Strip bolted between the two Trunnions (1), A Washer and a Cord Anchoring Spring are pushed on to the Rod to hold it in position.
-The crane jib is attached to the Bush Wheel by the Angle Brackets (2).
+It then passes through the Road Wheel and through the centre of a 21"×1" Double Angle Strip bolted between the two ing Spring are pushed on to the Rod to hold it in position.
+The crane jib is attached to the